-On The New York TV and Movie Sites Classics Tour, you will see the famous Waldorf-Astoria, where King Jaffe Jaffer Stayed while in NYC looking for his son.
+The New York TV and Movie Sites Tours, you will see the famous Waldorf-Astoria, where King Jaffe Jaffer Stayed while in NYC looking for his son.
 The luxurious hotel opened in 1897 and has housed many famous residents.

 Another famous locale recognizable from the film is Madison Square Garden, the world’s most famous Arena, in the heart of New York City.
 In the film, Akeem goes on a double date to a basketball game with Lisa, her sister, and Lisa’s boyfriend (and heir to the Soul Glow Fortune) Darryl Jenks.